yohasebe/monadic-chat/README.md

 ## Overview

-🤖 + 🐳 + 🐧 **Monadic Chat** is a framework designed to create and utilize intelligent chatbots.
+🤖 + 🐳 + 🐧 **Monadic Chat** is a framework designed to create and use intelligent chatbots.
 By providing a full-fledged Linux environment on Docker to GPT-4 and other LLMs, it allows the chatbots to perform advanced tasks that require external tools for searching, coding, testing, analysis, visualization, and more.

 - Documentation
   - [English](https://yohasebe.github.io/monadic-chat/overview)